muratk5n/thirdwave/en/mbl/2023/week29.md

 ---

-"@Hy_Economy@mastodon.social

-German \#hydrogen pipeline network:

-- The German core \#hydrogen pipeline network is planned to be 11,200 km long.

-- More than 50% of the planned core network is supposed to consist of retrofitted natural gas pipelines" via NTV

----

 Reuters: "UAE's revised energy strategy includes big hydrogen plans..
 The United Arab Emirates aims to produce 1.4 million tonnes of hydrogen annually by 2031 and expects the figure to increase tenfold